QuentinRa/blog.quentinra.dev/info/api/jetbrains.md

 * create a file/scratch .http (ex: `test.http`)
 * then write some requests (post/get)
   (and the result you are expecting if you want to).
-  This is quite good if you are making tests for your api.
+  This is quite good if you are making tests for your API.
-* a file is looking this this but you should use the generation tools to add some requests (and you can also see some examples inside the editor)
+* a file is looking this but you should use the generation tools to add some requests (and you can also see some examples inside the editor)